Summary Care Records (SCR)

 - Negative reactions to medication in the past

-- You can also choose to have any long-term conditions, significant medical history or specific communications needs included
+- You can also choose to have any long-term conditions, significant medical history, or specific communications needs to be included

 Without an SCR, this information would not be available quickly and would have to be requested.
 This can lead to delays in your treatment, or worse still application of a specific treatment or medicine that you may react badly to.